SEU-zhc/Crack-Arbitrary-Oriented-Object-Detection-Dataset/README.md

 After the paper is accepted, we will public the full data set, you can now download the mini data set (20 pics) at 链接：https://pan.baidu.com/s/1rzO_ewXIuS0xq9ZQPCTr9g 提取码：9LNP

-### 3.Citation
-Our paper **《Pavement Crack Detection Method Based on Arbitrary-Oriented Object Detection》** is submitted to Journal ***《CONSTRUCTION AND BUILDING MATERIALS》***, When accepted, welcome to kindly cite it.